 4. Michigan Gun Bill of Sale

 In Michigan you will only need a permit for handguns if the purchaser does not have a Federal Firearms License (FFL) or Concealed Pistol License (CPL) and the transaction is not processed through an official FFL dealer.
 Handguns also need to be registered.
 Long guns do not require a permit or registration.
-As such, bills of sale are not legally required for firearm sales within the state.
-There are samples online, but no official form.
-Most include the following information:
+As such, a gun bill of sale is not legally required for firearm sales within the state.
+Your gun bill of sale should include the following information:

 - The buyers’ and sellers’ names, contact information, and signatures

 - The make, model, caliper, and serial number